astrolicious/studiocms/www/docs/src/content/docs/reference/included-integrations.md

 - **Type:** `boolean | undefined`
 - **Default:** `true`

-Allows the user to enable/disable the use of the Astro Robots Plugin.
+Allows the user to enable/disable the use of the Astro Robots Integration.

 ### `astroRobotsConfig`

 - **Type:** `RobotsConfig{} | undefined{}`

-Let's you modify the default behavior of the this plugin.
-For more information on this plugin please visit the [Astro Robots Plugin](https://www.npmjs.com/package/astro-robots).
+Allows you to modify the default behaviour of the this Integration.
+For more information on this Integration please visit the [Astro Robots Integration](https://www.npmjs.com/package/astro-robots).

 ### `useInoxSitemap`

 - **Type:** `boolean | undefined`
 - **Default:** `true`

 Allows the user to enable/disable the use of the Inox-tools Sitemap Plugin.
-For more information on this plugin please visit the [Inox-tools Sitemap Plugin](https://inox-tools.vercel.app/sitemap-ext).
+For more information on this Integration please visit the [Inox-tools Sitemap Integration](https://inox-tools.vercel.app/sitemap-ext).